- Guide based on suits by Manguwu, most infomation should be transferrable -

-Fursuiting
+Fursuiting (in general)

 • I recommend having a handler but make sure to have a friend nearby to make sure everything is good